 - A) The Internal Vice President shall nominate and the Senate shall confirm, by a two-thirds (2/3) vote of the entire Senate, the membership of all standing and administrative committees (excluding Student-at-Large Members), unless otherwise specified in the Constitution and/or By-Laws. - B) The appointment of Senators to Standing Committees shall be for the duration of the academic year.
-Any two Senators may choose to switch seats on Standing Committees at the first meeting of the next quarter with two-thirds (2/3) consent of the Senate. - C) Any Student at Large member of a Senate Committee can be removed by a two-thirds (2/3) Vote of the Senators duly chosen and sworn in. - D) Any visiting Senator shall have the right of a non-voting ex-officio member on any standing committee.
+Any two Senators may choose to switch seats on Standing Committees at the first meeting of the next quarter with two-thirds (2/3) consent of the Senate. - C) The Chairs of the Finance and Budget Committee and Constitutional and Procedural Review Committee shall not serve as chair of any other standing committee. - D) Any Student at Large member of a Senate Committee can be removed by a two-thirds (2/3) Vote of the Entire Senate. - E) Any visiting Senator shall have the right of a non-voting ex-officio member on any standing committee.